Agriculture in Italy: Contemporary history

 The 19th century was the period of the "Risorgimento", a movement in which the peasant classes did not take part.
 This movement resulted in a form of government in which landowners, the beneficiaries of backward agriculture, were the majority, so they took the opportunity to exploit the condition of the peasantry to their advantage to strengthen their privileges.
 At the end of the century, we can say that offloading the costs of the agrarian crisis on farmers was the only concern of the first unitary parliaments.

 The extraordinary period that began at the end of the century, with the governments of Giovanni Giolitti, that opened Italy to new horizons of economic and social progress, progress interrupted too soon by the Great War and followed by a long period of political stagnation.
 This convinced the ever powerful families of large landowners to resort to fascism, with an agricultural policy aimed at increasing the production of wheat to provide the energy necessary for the resurrection of the splendors of ancient Rome.
 All other aspects of agricultural progress were completely ignored.

 At the end of the Second World War, food production in the country could only count on a more backward agriculture, also hampered by the damage caused by the war.
 In that period Giuseppe Medici, a famous agronomist and statesman of international standing, became Minister of Agriculture.
 Also thanks to his interventions, Italy was the first country to host an international conference of agricultural researchers, a conference that allowed the creation of links between research programs capable of increasing interactions and exchanges, to increase the production efficiency in agriculture.

 In the thirty years that followed the war there was the birth, in the peninsula, of a generation of great agronomists, scientists engaged in the territory outside the traditional schemes.
 In Europe, agricultural techniques were completely renewed and the first livestock farms were created on the American model, based on the cultivation of hybrid maize, a completely new production framework was outlined in the fruit and viticulture sector, which will then be able to compete, in the following decades, with French agriculture.

-This "golden age" ends abruptly in 1980: the radical changes in the agricultural policy of the European Community were the first blow.
-Subsequently, half of the agricultural land disappeared, abandoned due to overbuilding, the production potential of one of the most fertile plains on the continent was considerably reduced.
-More recently, the environmental movement, the most radical in Europe, called on the political class to end cutting edge agricultural research.
-Italy finds itself forced to produce on a small surface, with increasingly obsolete means.
-In Rome, the debate on the future of national agriculture became confused and incomprehensible.